adamoachs/KnexTelemetry/README.md

 This code consists of three parts:
 - KnexTelemetryApi: A RESTful web API service to receive status updates.
 Written in (not yet written) and runs on (don't know yet)
 - KnexTelemetryClient: A client app to consume KnexTelemetryApi.
+Encapsulates wifi and http connectivity.
 Written in C++ and built for an Arduino Nano RP2040 Connect.
 - KnexTelemetryWeb: A web app to display status.
 Written in (not yet written) and runs on (don't know yet)